automerge/automerge-swift-archived/Source/Automerge.docc/AutomergeBasics.md

  The change function you pass to `change(message:_:)` is called with a mutable version of doc, as shown below.

- The optional message argument allows you to attach an arbitrary string to the change, which is not interpreted by Automerge, but saved as part of the change history
+ The optional message argument allows you to include a string describing the change, not interpreted by Automerge, and saved in the change history.

 ```swift